savethekiddes/RapydML-ng/README.md

 Methods and HTML Chunks
 -----------------------
 If you find yourself reusing the same HTML in multiple places, but not in sequential order (preventing you from using a loop), you can define a method, which you can then invoke.
-A RapydML-ng method is a chunk of HTML, which then gets plugged in every time the method call occurs.
+A RapydML method is a chunk of HTML, which then gets plugged in every time the method call occurs.
 For example, here is how we could create a navigation menu, reusing the same button logic:

 	def navbutton($text):
 		div(class='nav-button'):